-In the last section we discussed that a resource owner does not allow access to the resources to everyone in the company.
-This is because it can lead to possible security breach.
-If I allow an intern to access my database apis then inadvertently he can change the data and that data can be lost forever which can come as a cost to the company.
+In the last section, we discussed that a resource owner does not allow access to the resources to everyone in the company.
+This is because it can lead to possible security breaches.
+If I allow an intern to access my database APIs then inadvertently he can change the data and that data can be lost forever which can come as a cost to the company.
 There are numerous reasons possible for the same.
 Maybe a person changes the data for money or a person can leak the data to another company.
 Authorization plays a very important role in deciding the accesses and tightening the security.
 Let us see the different types of Authentication available to us.

 Basic Access Authentication / HTTP Basic Authentication

 A Basic Access Authentication is the most simple and basic type of authorization available.
 It requires just a username and password for checking the authorization of any person (That is why we say basic access authentication).
 The username and password are sent as header values in the Authorization header.
 While using basic authentication we add the word Basic before entering the username and password.
 These username and password values should be encoded with Base64 otherwise the server won't be able to recognize it.
 We will follow these steps to check whether we can access the same API we used above or not

 - Go to Headers

 - Enter the following key-value pairs in Header

 Authorization: Basic postman: password